Welcome to Ohkotoki’aahkkoiyiiniimaan.

-Welcome to Indigenous Services.
-We provide assistance to our First Nations, Métis and Inuit (FNMI) students – from prospective students to alumni – in achieving their career and personal goals.
+The Indigenous Services team provides assistance to our Indigenous (First Nations, Métis and Inuit) students – from prospective students to alumni – in achieving their career and personal goals.
 Through our Circle of Services, you can access:

 - information on programs, admissions, registration and study skills

 - assistance with Indigenous funding, awards and scholarships

 - social, educational, cultural and sporting events